-4/10 The male slaves wear only loincloths.
+4/10 (for a PG movie, not in comparison to movies of all ratings) The male slaves wear only loincloths.
 A Hebrew slave woman is presented to two princes as a gift.
 She is wearing a midriff-bearing outfit.
 The princes proceed to haze her in what could be considered sexual harassment.
 (Also, some of the Egyptian "extras" wear similarly revealing outfits, but most don't.)
 Moses is washed with the intrusive aid of some old women.
 We then briefly see him standing there with a small cloth/towel covering his groin until a robe is put around him.
-The morning after their wedding, Tzipporah is seen sleeping under a sheet, with Moses having already gotten up.
-They are both clothed, but it is implied that their marriage was consummated the night before.
-Some of the paintings/reliefs depict nudity, mostly during the dream sequence.
-Most of them are male infants, and at least one adult female (whose breast is showing).
+In the morning scene after their wedding, a clothed Tzipporah is seen sleeping under covers.
+A clothed Moses kisses her and says "I love you" before exiting.
+Some of the paintings/reliefs depict fleeting nudity, mostly during the dream sequence.
+Most of them are male infants (whose genitals are just apparent enough to make their gender evident), and at least one adult female (whose breast is showing, though not readily apparent).
 These are typical of ancient Egyptian art.

 1/10 Only insults are used including "weak link", "slave", "desert cobra".